 Components/Sections of the General SAT

-- The questions focus on research skills, comprehension and interpretation of deeper contexts that ensures student’s readiness to survive in college.
+- The questions focus on research skills, comprehension, and interpretation of deeper contexts that ensure students’ readiness to survive in college.

-- It lays more emphasis on vocabulary that is not isolated but is contextual.
-The questions also judge student’s word choice with the emphasis on underlying tones and meanings in it.
+- It lays more emphasis on vocabulary that is not isolated but contextual.
+The questions also judge students’ word choice with an emphasis on underlying tones and meanings in it.